AA369/codeyoga-website/README.md

 This is a static and front-end only website for a yoga studio business.
 It provides information on class styles, class scheduling and pricing.
 It allows clients to book a class and to contact the teacher.

-The website can be accessed from this project [here](https://aa369.github.io/codeyoga-website/)
+The website can be accessed from [here](https://aa369.github.io/codeyoga-website/)

 ------------
 UX